NikolaiT/incolumitas/content/Security/detecing-proxies.md

 ## Testing the WebSocket Latency Technique

 The data collection method was as follows: I let the TCP/IP handshake python script from above run on my server.
-At the same time I am recording the latency of 5 WebSocket messages with the `WebSocket` technique from above.
-Then I consider the median values from the 5 WebSocket latency measurements and the median value from the TCP/IP handshake latency.
-Those are the results from 11 (probably) real persons visiting my website on a Sunday afternoon:
+At the same time, I am recording the latency of five WebSocket messages with the `WebSocket` technique from above.
+Then I consider the median values from the five WebSocket latency measurements and the median value from the TCP/IP handshake latency.

+Below are the latency samples from 11 (probably) real persons visiting my website on a Sunday afternoon:

 | RTT TCP Handshake | RTT WebSocket | Difference in % | Uses a Proxy |
 |-------------------|---------------|-----------------|--------------|